beckadamtheinventor/BOS/README.md

 # Installing programs on BOS
 There are a few ways that BOS programs can be installed.
-Programs written for BOS can be packaged with the ROM image for use with CEmu, [https://ce-programming.github.io/CEmu/] or via BOS Package manager.
-(COMING SOON)
+Programs written for BOS can be packaged with the ROM image for use with CEmu, [https://ce-programming.github.io/CEmu/], via BOS Package manager, (COMING SOON) or transferred from a FAT32 formatted USB drive.
 In any case, read the README file that came with the program, (chances are the author has provided one) and look for install instructions.

+# Documentation for developers

+## BOS OS Call Documentation
+`bos.inc` documentation for OS calls can be found here: https://beckadamtheinventor.github.io/BOS/ However, OS calls found in `ti84pceg.inc` within the 0x020124-0x0221F8 range are effectively unusable in BOS at this time.
+Call addresses within the 0x000000-0x00063C range (adresses below 0x020000) are bootcode calls and can be used as normal.

 # Writing C programs for BOS
-I am currently working on a toolchain fork that targets BOS: [https://github.com/beckadamtheinventor/toolchain/] Many programs that compile on the standard CE C toolchain will compile in the BOS C toolchain, but steer clear from using most `os_` routines; many of them are not implemented in BOS and will cause crashes and other unexpected issues.
+I am currently working on a toolchain fork that targets BOS: [https://github.com/beckadamtheinventor/toolchain-bos] This toolchain is installed alongside an existing CEdev toolchain.
+Simply dowload/clone the repo and copy the `bos` folder into your toolchain installation.
+Many programs that compile on the standard CE C toolchain will compile in the BOS C toolchain, but steer clear from using most `os_` routines; many of them are not implemented in BOS and will cause crashes and other unexpected issues.
 As well, do not directly write directly to files in BOS!
 All files are stored in flash/archive, so attempting to write to them directly will almost certainly cause a crash.

 # Writing Assembly Programs for BOS